MStylesMS/ParadoxFX/docs/README.md

-# PxFx Documentation
+# ParadoxFX Documentation

-This directory contains the complete documentation for PxFx (Paradox Effects).
+This directory contains the complete documentation for ParadoxFX (Paradox Effects).

 ## Documentation Index